Here are a few reasons why your DR may have dropped.

 Think of it this way: when a DR‐100 website gets more backlinks, we can’t make it DR‐101.
 So instead we push all the other websites down by 1.

-That’s a very raw explanation of why you might see a drop in your DR while no backlinks were lost.
+That’s a very basic explanation of why you might see a drop in your DR while no backlinks were lost.

 2: You are losing high-quality dofollow links